mattermost/mattermost-developer-documentation/site/content/contribute/webapp/unit-testing.md

 The last required piece of building a webapp component is to test it.
 That can be done using the component testing framework described in this blog post: https://grundleborg.github.io/posts/react-component-testing-in-mattermost/.

-[Jest](https://jestjs.io/en/) and [Enzyme](https://airbnb.io/enzyme/) are the main framework and testing utilities being used in testing components and utility files of ``mattermost-webapp``.
+[Jest](https://jestjs.io/en/) and [Enzyme](https://airbnb.io/enzyme/) are the main framework and testing utilities used in testing components and utility files of ``mattermost-webapp``.
 Please visit their respective documentation for detailed information on how to get started, best practices and updates.

 Below is a brief guide on how to do component testing: